-A tax deduction is the reduction that you can claim under different heads to cut your tax liability, thereby reducing the income tax you pay.
+A tax deduction is the reduction you can claim under different heads to cut your tax liability, thereby reducing your income tax.
 The income tax act in India has made allowances for deductions in various sections, and these are listed below.

 - Life Insurance premium payment

 - Home loan principal repaid, wherein the principal portion of the home loan EMI qualifies for deduction under Section 80C

 - Employees Provident Fund (EPF) where 12 per cent of your salary is deducted every month, and an equal amount is contributed by your employer and put into a fund maintained by the government or your company's provident fund trust.
 Only your contribution towards the fund is eligible for deduction from taxable income of the basic salary.